Partners responsible for the Practice are:

 Clinical pharmacists in GP surgeries will resolve day-to-day medicine issues and consult with and treat patients directly.
 This includes providing help to manage long-term conditions, advising those taking multiple medicines and delivering clinical advice about treatments.

-Mr Philip Owen-Halley MCMI (m)
+Practice Manager – Mr Philip Owen-Halley MCMI MIGPM (m)

 The practice manager is involved in managing all of the business aspects of the practice such as making sure that the right systems are in place to provide a high quality of patient care, human resources, finance, patient safety, premises and equipment and information technology.
 The practice manager supports the GPs and other medical professionals with delivering patient services and also helps to develop extended services to enhance patient care.

-Julia Barker – Medical Secretary to the Partners & associated clinicians.
+Julia (f) – Medical Secretary

-Patient Services Coordinators Team
+Patient Services Co-ordinators Team

 Our patient services coordinators (historically known as receptionists) have all undertaken specialised training and are keen to help patients in any way possible.
 They do not offer medical advice but may be able to resolve any queries by seeking more information from patients.